 This course will introduce learners to the basics of biological recording, such as grid references, data flow and verification.
-In addition, the course will give those new to iRecord (or those existing users that struggle with the platform) an introduction to the basic features of the platform and instil them with confidence when using iRecord to submit biological records.
+In addition, the course will give those new to iRecord (or those existing users who struggle with the platform) an introduction to the basic features of the platform and instil them with confidence when using iRecord to submit biological records.

 What topics are covered in this course?